SAP/sapmachine-manager-for-macos/README.md

 🔓 Install and uninstall SapMachine without admin rights

-✅ Automatic download and install of new SapMachine versions
+✅ Automatic download and install of new SapMachine releases

 🔔 Update notifications

 📦 Create SapMachine installer packages

-🗃️ Log window

 💻 For macOS 13 and newer